hyunguboy/IgorPro_PlottingTools/README.md

 Takes data and makes a diurnal plot.

-## HKang_HysplitQuadrants.ipf

-Contains functions used for quadrant analysis.
-See code for details.

 ## HKang_MatchedTimeScatterPlot.ipf

 Displays a scatterplot between 2 time series waves.
 Only displays the points where the times match between the 2 waves.